Skip to main content

 Implement and manage backups for the Kubernetes serviceIRA

-Define the backup strategy for applicationsRA*I*
+Define the backup strategy for the applicationsRA*I*

-Implement and manage backups for applicationsRA*I*
+Implement and manage backups for the applicationsRA*I*

 Test disaster recovery procedures for the Kubernetes serviceCIRA

-Test disaster recovery procedures for applicationsRA*CI*
+Test disaster recovery procedures for the applicationsRA*CI*

-*May change to "CI | RA" depending on the managed services contract
+*may change to "CI | RA" depending on the managed services contract

 Support and Troubleshooting